-The data collection process on KPIs is detailed in this reporting protocol.
-We aim to ensure that our annual report together with the non-financial appendix provides a concise, accurate and balanced account of ING's performance in the business units over which ING has management control.
-If the scope is different, for example for reasons of materiality, this is mentioned per performance indicator in chapters 3-8.
+Material topics are used to define KPIs for our annual reporting and inform ING's decisions on policies and governance.
+We aim to ensure that our annual report and non-financial appendix provide a concise, accurate and balanced account of ING's performance in the business units over which ING has management control.
 The reporting period always refers to the period January 1 until the December 31 of the given year, unless stated otherwise.

-Not all topics covered in our annual reporting are equally important to all our stakeholders.
-Parts of our disclosures on KPIs, particularly in the Non-financial Appendix, may be of greater interest to sustainability professionals, NGOs, or sustainability ratings providers.
+Not all topics covered in our annual reporting are equally important to all stakeholders.
+Parts of our disclosures on KPIs, particularly in the Non-financial Appendix, may be of greater interest to data analysts, NGOs, or sustainability ratings providers.
 This reporting protocol provides a detailed account of the methodology applied in defining, collecting and reporting on non-financial KPIs.